Close

 Benefits of Superannuation in Income Tax

-Employers and employees both profit from the superannuation scheme with respect to tax savings as per the Income Tax Act of 1961.
+Employers and employees both profit from the superannuation scheme with respect to tax savings when you file income tax returns.
 To be eligible for these superannuation benefits, the organization’s superannuation pension scheme has to be authorized by the Commissioner of Income Tax.
 The benefits of income tax are as follows:

 Benefits for an Employer